jguida941/ci-hub-orchestrator/docs/adr/0022-summary-verification.md

 - Summary output reflects real tool toggles.
 - A reusable validation script can be run locally or in CI.
 - Future summary drift is caught early.
+- Summary text is archived alongside per-repo reports.

 ### Negative
-- Requires manual capture of summary text if validation against summaries is desired.
-- Some tools do not emit artifacts; validation for those is limited to `report.json`.
+- More artifacts are uploaded and retained per run.

 ## Usage